Dan013577947/weather_data_project/README.md

 ---

 ## Key Features
-- Scheduled ETL pipeline using Airflow (PythonOperator & DockerOperator)
+- Scheduled elt pipeline using Airflow (PythonOperator & DockerOperator)
 - Data transformation and modeling with dbt
 - Automated hourly, daily, monthly and yearly aggregation of weather metrics
 - Containerized using Docker and Docker Compose